 In addition to having a qualifying examination, you must have particular upper secondary school subjects at certain levels to meet the specific admission requirements.
 You can find the specific requirements under each programme.
 Just choose the menu Admission Requirement.

 In the following link to you will be able see how we convert your Swedish subject level into a Danish subject level.
-You will therefore by means of this link from the Danish Agency of Higher Education be able to convert your Finnish subject level and see if you fulfil the specific requirements.
+You will therefore by means of this link from the Danish Agency of Higher Education be able to convert your Swedish subject level and see if you fulfil the specific requirements.

 If you have other subjects than the stated, Aarhus University will make an individual assessment of your application.
 In this case, you must upload a course description of the relevant subject to your application at www.optagelse.dk.